By Mike Case

 To the Navy, the need was clear for an officer corps of scientific, medical and professional specialists to help tackle these – and future – similar operational challenges.

-Thus, after the war, the Naval Medical Service Corps was born.
+Thus, after the war, the Naval Medical Service Corps was born in 1947.

 The Navy Medical Service Corps began with a group of 251 officers who were known as the “plank owners.”
 In the beginning, the unit was organized into four sections: supply and administration, optometry, pharmacy and allied sciences (an umbrella term for a variety of scientific specialties).

-Since then, the Medical Service Corps has expanded to over 2,500 officers with training in 30-plus diverse specialties, including aerospace physiology, biochemistry, medical logistics and physical therapy.
+Since then, the incredibly diverse Navy Medical Service Corps has expanded to over 2,500 officers with training in 30-plus diverse specialties, including aerospace physiology, biochemistry, medical logistics and physical therapy.

 In the early wars of the 20th century, when battle casualties were high, military medical staff found it hard to meet the wounded’s demand for blood given the perishable nature of fresh whole blood.

-So, during the 1950s, the Navy began researching ways to freeze blood so it could extend its shelf life and make it more portable.
-Navy Medical Service Corps scientists and technicians worked to develop a cryopreservative chemical – glycerol – that allowed blood to be safely frozen, transported and thawed.
+So, during the 1950s, the military began researching ways to freeze blood so it could extend its shelf life and make it more portable.
+Navy Medical Service Corps personnel, along with other Navy and U.S. military personnel, worked to develop a cryopreservative chemical – glycerol – that allowed blood to be safely frozen, transported and thawed.

-During the Vietnam War, this innovation allowed the Navy to send frozen blood from the U.S. to supplement the demand for whole fresh blood in Vietnam.
-Once frozen blood arrived near the frontlines, Navy blood specialists, like Lt.
-Cmdr.
-Edna MCormick, would use a special technique to thaw and wash the blood – removing the cryopreservative chemical – to prepare it for medical use.
+During the Vietnam War, this innovation allowed the military to send frozen blood from the U.S. to supplement the demand for whole fresh blood in Vietnam.
+Once frozen blood arrived near the frontlines, Navy blood specialists, would use a special technique to thaw and wash the blood – removing the cryopreservative chemical – to prepare it for medical use.

-During the Vietnam war, thousands of service members received life-saving blood treatments thanks to the Navy Medical Service Corps’ scientific breakthroughs on frozen blood.
+During the Vietnam war, many service members received life-saving blood treatments thanks to the military’s scientific breakthroughs on frozen blood.

-While some Navy Medical Service Corps are busy studying blood, others are working to prevent, treat and educate military and civilian communities about food and water-borne illnesses caused by bacteria like E.coli and salmonella.
+Other Navy Medical Service Corps officers are busy working to prevent, treat and educate military and civilian communities about illnesses around the world.

 On a similar note, there are also Navy entomologists that study infectious diseases and mosquito-borne illnesses.